realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 - an object bracketed by curly braces,
 - an array bracketed by square braces,
-- a string, integer, float, or other atomic type.
+- a string, integer, float, bool, or null value.

 In each of the productions, the OCaml code in curly-braces shows what to transform the object in question to.
 Note that we still have two